-Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+Compone nt Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with another key.
 Such key combinations are called hot keys .
 See Hot keys (select products only) on page 15.
 (3) Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+NOTE: Pressing the Windows key again closes the Start menu.
 (4) Action keys Execute frequently used system functions.
-See Action keys on page 13 .
-(5) Power button • When the computer is off, press the button briefly to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep. • When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
+See Action keys on page 14 .

+Component Description (5) $\ll$ Programmable key Executes frequently used tasks.
+Some tasks might not be available on all products.
+Opens an application, file, or website • Enters frequently used text into a permanent clipboard Ability to change system profiles Ability to change system properties Executes user-defined key sequences (6) Power button • When the computer is off, press the button briefly to turn on the computer. • • When the computer is on, press the button briefly to initiate Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only). • When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 4 seconds to turn off the computer.
-To learn more about your power settings, use the Power icon. • Right-click the Power icon I and then select Powe and sleep settings.
-(6) num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
-(7) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
-When num lk is pressed, the integrated keypad can be used like an external numeric keypad.
+To learn more about your power settings, use the Power icon.
+Right-click the Power icon In and then select Power and sleep settings.
+(7) num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(8) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+When num Ik is pressed, the integrated keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.